Property auctions are an increasingly popular way for property owners to sell their properties and for potential buyers to snap up a bargain

 Can Cunningtons help?

-As you can appreciate, it is much easier to avoid legal problems with a property before you bid on it.
 So we would strongly recommend inspecting a property first, as well as talking to a property conveyancing solicitor.
 Otherwise, any savings you make through buying property at auction could disappear in a misrepresentation claim.

+We would be interested to know about your experiences of purchasing property at auction.
 If you feel that you have purchased a property pursuant to a misrepresentation, then we may be able to assist you, let us know your experiences in the comments section below.

-264 thoughts on “Dealing with property auction issues”
+279 thoughts on “Dealing with property auction issues”

 1. I bought a small piece of land on 15th April 2021, intended to be a present for my teenage son to see what he could do with it, perhaps as an encouragement for him to further pursue his wish to study law.
 The land was advertised with a guide price of £1000, and after reading the Special Conditions of Sale, I understood that there was an auction fee of £300 and a further £650 for the search.